 It's actually reclaimed boards from a school gymnasium so you just get the odd pops of color from the markings – genius.

 However, if you can't get your hands on something unique like this, there are many different types of flooring to consider that will look just as great in blue kitchens.

 Using color in your kitchen is a great way to create 'zones' in your space.
 You can define and break up larger or open plan kitchens by using different colors in different areas.

 See how in this kitchen there's a neutral backdrop, and there's a mix of white and blue cabinetry.
-Have the blue island in the middle, separates it from the cabinetry around the edges of the room, making it the focal point of the kitchen.
-Plus the green tiles distinguished the area around the hob too, again making it feel like another 'zone'.
+Having the blue island in the middle separates it from the cabinetry around the edges of the room, making it the focal point of the kitchen.
+Plus, the dark green tiles distinguish the area around the hob too, again making it feel like another 'zone'.

 Depending on the tone of blue you choose, it can make a room feel quite cold.
 But you can easily warm up blue walls or cabinets with wooden accents.
 Don't worry if you aren't blessed with natural wooden beams and a gorgeous vaulted wooden ceiling – some wooden shelves and a display of chopping boards will have a similar effect.

-We can't get enough of pinks and blues, it's such a gorgeous combo if you pick the right tones.
-A dark navy blue with a dusky pink is always going to be a winner, and note how in this kitchen, the white tiles lift the muted hues to give the space some freshness.
+We can't get enough of pinks and blue together.
+It's such a gorgeous combo if you pick the right tones.
+A dark navy blue kitchen with a few dusky pink kitchen ideas dotted about is always going to be a winner, and note how in this kitchen, the white tiles lift the muted hues to give the space some freshness.

 Also note the painted ceiling!
 A look we are seeing more and more, and why not?
 The ceiling is just as worthy of color as a wall, right?
-Check out our guide to how to paint a ceiling to give it a go.
+Our helpful guide on how to paint a ceiling makes for essential reading if you want to to give it a go.